nerdgeschoss/react-use-form-library/Readme.md

 ## Installation

-Add the library to your project: `yarn add react-use-form-library` or `npm install react-use-form-library`
+Add the library to your project:

+`yarn add @nerdgeschoss/react-use-form-library`

+or

+`npm install @nerdgeschoss/react-use-form-library`

 ## Basic example